Veras-D/veras-d/README.md

 Docker.
 I’m passionate about creating complete, functional, and efficient solutions, and I’m always looking for new challenges to further enhance my skills.

-My academic and professional journey has included solving complex exercises in Python, TS and .NET, which is evident in my repositories `SistemaCadastroAPAM`, `PyHolofotes` and `NLWPoket`.
+My academic and professional journey has included solving complex exercises in Python, TS and JAVA, which is evident in my repositories `SistemaCadastroAPAM`, `PyHolofotes` and `NLWPoket`.
 I am constantly seeking new challenges and opportunities to expand my skills and knowledge.